 Field crews must adhere to prescribed sampling protocols because fish and invertebrate assemblage data (species identification, enumeration, biomass, and length) are significantly influenced by the collection methods.
 Factors influencing the catch are gear type, net deployment, trawl duration, and tow speed.
 All crews must have standard nets to ensure comparability of gear.
 The importance of maintaining the trawl duration and speed should be stressed during the presurvey protocol calibration meeting.
 During sampling, crews must record towing speed and trawl duration on the Trawl Cover Sheet.
-The Lead Scientist will be responsible for reviewing all trawl data sheets and the Boat Captain's log daily for investigating and correcting any discrepancies.
+The Cruise Leader will be responsible for reviewing all trawl data sheets and the Boat Captain's log daily for investigating and correcting any discrepancies.

-The Field QA/QC Auditor will monitor adherence to collection methodology during a presurvey audit of field crews new to the survey.
+The Field QA/QC Auditor will monitor adherence to collection methodology during an audit of field crews.
 During the audit, the Field QA/QC Auditor will ensure that the following trawling procedures are executed correctly: 1) the net is rigged properly; 2) the trawl is deployed and retrieved properly; and 3) the trawl data sheets are accurate and complete.
 The Field QA/QC Auditor will use a standardized field QA/QC checklist to ensure consistency and comparability of observations between crews.
-Any discrepancies will be noted and corrected during the audit.
+Any discrepancies will be noted and relayed to the Curise Leader for corrective action.

 Acceptability criteria have been established for trawl sample collection.
-Because some stations have rocky bottoms, the completeness objective for successful trawls will be 90% (Table 2).
+Because some stations have rocky bottoms, the completeness objective for successful trawls will be 90% (Table 2-1).
 All of the samples collected will be processed, identified, counted, measured (fish only), and weighed.

-Species Enumeration, Length, and Biomass Measurements
+Species enumeration, length, and biomass measurements

-Demersal fish and invertebrate species identification, enumeration, individual lengths (fish only), and biomass will be determined in the field following protocols presented in the Bight'08 Field Operations Manual (SCCWRP 2008).
-The quality of fish and invertebrate identification, enumeration, biomass, and length will be ensured through presurvey training, audits, and intercalibration, and in-survey and postsurvey audits.
+Demersal fish and invertebrate species identification, enumeration, individual lengths (fish only), and biomass will be determined in the field following protocols presented in the Bight '13 Field Operations Manual (SCCWRP, 2013).
+The quality of fish and invertebrate identification, enumeration, biomass, and length will be ensured through presurvey training, intercalibration, and in-survey and postsurvey audits.

 The Lead Scientist of each organization will be responsible for reviewing standard sampling procedures with his/her field crew and conducting training as needed.
-The Field QA/QC Auditor will assess understanding of trawl processing protocol by each new organization during a presurvey evaluation.
+The Field QA/QC Auditor will assess understanding of trawl processing protocol by each new organization during an evaluation.

-During the survey, each Cruise Leader will check to make sure that the scales are calibrated at the start of each day, that the appropriate identification aids and processing equipment are on board, and that processing follows the protocol described in the Bight'08 Field Operations Manual.
-In addition, each Cruise Leader will recount, reweigh, and remeasure two fish species (with at least 10 individuals) each day during the survey to provide data for precision estimates relative to the target measurement quality objectives (MQOs).
+During the survey, each Cruise Leader will check to make sure that the scales are calibrated at the start of each day, that the appropriate identification aids and processing equipment are on board, and that processing follows the protocol described in the Bight '13 Field Operations Manual.
+In addition, each Cruise Leader will recount, reweigh, and remeasure 4 species (two fish and two invertebrate, each with at least 10 individuals) each day of trawling.
+These internal QA/QC checks are detailed in the Bight '13 Field Manual.
+Internal QA/QC checks not meeting MQOs will result in re-training.

-The Field QA/QC Auditor will conduct at least one in-survey visit during trawl sampling per vessel during the field survey.
-The auditor will check to make sure that the scales are calibrated at the start of each day, that the appropriate identification aids and processing equipment are on board, and that processing follows the protocol described in the Bight'08 Field Operations Manual.
-He or she will also check to see that two fish species are recounted, reweighed, and remeasured during the visit.
+External Field QA/QC Auditors will attempt to conduct at least one in-survey visit during trawl sampling per vessel.
+The auditor will check to make sure that the scales are calibrated at the start of each day, that the appropriate identification aids and processing equipment are on board, and that processing follows the protocol described in the Bight '13 Field Operations Manual.
+He or she will also check to see that two fish species and 2 invertebrate species are recounted, reweighed, and remeasured during the visit.

-Completeness objectives for fish and invertebrate counts and weights, and fish lengths will be 90% (Table 2).
-Precision objectives for counts, weights, and lengths will be 10% (Table 2).
+Completeness objectives for fish and invertebrate counts and weights, and fish lengths will be 90% (Table 2-1).
+Precision objectives for counts, weights, and lengths will be 10% (Table 2-1).

-Species Identification
+Species identification